 Major depression is a treatable illness that affects the way a person thinks, feels, behaves, and functions.
 At any point in time, 3 to 5 percent of people suffer from major depression; the lifetime risk is about 17 percent.

 Three main types of depressive disorders—major depression, dysthymia, and bipolar disorder—can occur with any of the anxiety disorders.

 Major depression involves at least five of these symptoms for a two-week period.
 Such an episode is disabling and will interfere with the ability to work, study, eat, and sleep.
 Major depressive episodes may occur once or twice in a lifetime, or they may re-occur frequently.
 They may also take place spontaneously, during or after the death of a loved one, a romantic breakup, a medical illness, or other life event.

 Some people with major depression may feel that life is not worth living and some will attempt to end their lives.

-Dysthymia is a less severe, long-term, and chronic form of depression that usually continues for at least two years.
+Persistent depressive disorder, or PDD, (formerly called dysthymia) is a form of depression that usually continues for at least two years.
 Although it is less severe than major depression, It involves the same symptoms as major depression, mainly low energy, poor appetite or overeating, and insomnia or oversleeping.
 It can manifest as stress, irritability, and mild anhedonia, which is the inability to derive pleasure from most activities.

-People with dysthymia might be thought of as always seeing the glass as half empty.
+People with PDD might be thought of as always seeing the glass as half empty.

 Bipolar disorder, once called manic-depression, is characterized by a mood cycle that shifts from severe highs (mania) or mild highs (hypomania) to severe lows (depression).